 This course emphasizes methods of computing wages and salaries, methods of keeping records and the preparation of government reports.
 Included is a project requiring the student to record all the payroll information for a business during a three-month operating period.

-Corequisites: 101-111 Accounting I and 804-101 Algebra.
+Co-requisites: 101-111 Accounting I and 804-101 Algebra.

-101-136 Computerized Accounting
+101-136 Computerized Accounting 1 Credit

 This course is designed to build the bridge between a manual accounting system and a computerized system, explaining the "behind-the-scenes" actions of the computerized system.

-QuickBooks Pro is used as a comprehensive software program to record business transactions within a computerized system and produce financial statements and various other reports for management.
-This course is designed to provide the user with an intermediate level of proficiency of QuickBooks Pro.

-Prerequisite: Minimum grade of "C-" in 101-111 Accounting I.
+A popular computerized accounting software package is used to record business transactions within a computerized system and produce financial statements and various other reports for management.
+This course is designed to provide the user with an intermediate level of proficiency in a computerized accounting software package.
+Prerequisite: 101-111 Accounting I.

-101-137 Career Development In Accounting 1 Credit
+101-137 Career Development in Accounting 1 Credit

-Prepares learners to use strategies for seeking, obtaining, and retaining employment in accounting and finance related positions.
-Learners develop a job search plan, prepare a resume and cover letter, complete application forms, and prepare for job interviews.
-Learners build a professional profile and finalize a personal portfolio.
-Learners critically review ethical issues in the accounting profession and research accounting topics using the Internet, library, and community resources.
+This course prepares students to use strategies for seeking, obtaining, and retaining employment in accounting and finance related positions.
+Students develop a job search plan, prepare a resume and cover letter, complete application forms, and prepare for job interviews.
+Students build a professional profile and finalize a personal portfolio.
+Students critically review ethical issues in the accounting profession and research accounting topics using the Internet, library, and community resources.
 Prerequisite: 101-103 Accounting Orientation.